xolvio/md-blog/README.md

   }
 }
 ```
-**How do I change the language depending on your user's preference?**
+**How do I change the language depending on my user's preference?**
   Simply call `Session.set('locale', newLocale)`

 **I need translations for a new language!**